 Miscellaneous assignments may include chapter exercises, collaborative workshops, style exercises, discussion questions, short memos, and a variety of other assignments.
-You will either submit these assignments in class, through a Brightspace assignment or discussion area, or by e-mail (each assignment will specify which).
-Each of these assignments must be submitted by its due date and time to earn full points.
-A late assignment submitted within 24 hours of the due date and time will earn half crdit.
+You will either submit these assignments through a Brightspace assignment, Brightspace discussion area, or by e-mail (each assignment will specify which).
+These assignments must be submitted by the end of the day (midnight) on the due dates to earn full points.
+A late assignment submitted within 24 hours of the due date and time will earn half credit.
 Any assignment received more than 24 hours late will earn no points.